 Additional rules to cover with your guests

-Whether you are meeting your guests in person or providing a welcome pack, here are additional house rules you can mention to your guests:
+Whether you’re meeting your guests in person or providing a welcome pack, here are additional house rules to mention to them:

-If your apartment is in a quiet building or neighbourhood and you have set ‘quiet hours’ in the extranet, you should remind your guests to keep the noise down.
+If your apartment is in a quiet building or neighborhood and you’ve set “quiet hours” on the Extranet, remind your guests to keep the noise down.
 You can also mention that any fines resulting from noise complaints will be passed on to them.

-In order to avoid any unpleasant situations, let your guests know if you don’t want any extra visitors.
+To avoid unpleasant situations, let your guests know if you don’t want any extra visitors.

-If you don’t offer any parking, you can let guests know about other parking options close to the property and any costs involved.
+If you don’t offer any parking, let guests know about other parking options close to the property and any costs involved.

 Safety and security

 It’s important to remind your guests to lock the doors and close the windows when they leave the property.
-If your property has an alarm system, provide clear instructions for your guests on how to turn it on and off.
-If you’re hosting guests in your home, make sure you have put away any valuable items to be safe.
+If your property has an alarm system, provide clear instructions to your guests on how to turn it on and off.
+If you’re hosting guests in your home, make sure to put away any valuable items to be safe.

 Food and waste

-Make sure guests know about any recycling procedures and where to dispose of their rubbish.
-You should provide your guests with instructions on how to use any kitchen appliances.
+Make sure guests know about any recycling procedures and where to dispose of trash.
+Provide guests with instructions on how to use any kitchen appliances.
 If you’re only renting out a room in your home, clearly label your guests’ space in the fridge.

 Shared areas and amenities

-If your property has a shared garden, terrace, swimming pool or other common area for guests, make sure they’re aware of any rules about having drinks, barbecues or parties.
+If your property has a shared garden, terrace, swimming pool, or other common area for guests, make sure they’re aware of any rules for having drinks, barbecues, or parties.

-Provide your guests with contact information for the police, fire and ambulance services.
-You should also provide your guests with details for an alternative contact person in case you’re unavailable to answer any urgent questions during their stay.
+Provide your guests with contact info for the police, fire, and ambulance services.
+You should also provide guests with details for an alternative contact person in case you’re unavailable to answer any urgent questions during their stay.